-We asked our Red House Housemistress about her favourite part of life in Year I. Here’s what she had to say…
+We asked our Red House Housemistress about her favourite part of life in Years I and II.
+Here’s what she had to say…

 What should parents know about Red House?

 We recognise that Year I is a big transition for girls and parents and we work diligently to make the transition smooth.
 We want the girls in both Years I and II to feel as much at home as possible, and this means firstly creating a safe environment.
 All of our Red House staff have a holistic approach to the welfare of each girl, and we work closely across the School with various departments and of course with parents to ensure every girl is happy and healthy.
 We all have close working relationships with all staff – tutors, teachers, medical centre – to ensure we have a full understanding of each girl’s needs.
 We all have substantial experience in pastoral care roles and we encourage the girls in life skills, good manners, healthy eating and general wellbeing.

 What makes Red House unique from others on campus?